bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 values.
 The `sizeof` operator, as you might expect, [returns a value](https://en.wikipedia.org/wiki/Sizeof) indicating how much memory the data type takes to store.
-This will allow us to place six `double` values in a vector element of five at a location in the memory starting at `pointer_1`.
-For the sake of argument, let's assume that `pointer_1 = 8372240`, and so equals the address in the first location of our above table.
+This will allow us to place six `double` values in a vector at a location in the memory starting at `pointer_1`.
+For the sake of argument, let's assume that `pointer_1 = 8372240`, and so equals the same address as in the earlier example.

 <table>
 <thead>
 <tr class="header">
 <th></th>
-<th>pointer_1</th>
+<th>Location 1</th>
 <th>Location 2</th>
 <th>Location 3</th>
 <th>Location 4</th>